waughjai/html-attribute-list/README.md

 ]);
 ````

-& using it as a string or calling GetAttributesText() will automatically give you HTML code for the attributes, starting with a space.
+& using it as a string or calling getAttributesText() will automatically give you HTML code for the attributes, starting with a space.

 Use like this: